intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The RSAB shall annually choose a chair from among its members using a method of its choosing.
-If the chair position is vacated during the chair's term, the RSAB should choose a new chair from among its members.
+If the chair position is vacated during the chair's term, the RSAB chooses a new chair from among its members.

 The RSAB is expected to operate via email, in-person meetings,